osetr/api-django-restframework/README.md

 <dl>
   <dt>/auth/</dt>
-    <dd>/api/v1/auth/users/ - POST request for adding new user, available for all users, ('username', 'email', password') fields in body are required<dd>
+    <dd>/api/v1/auth/users/ - POST for adding new user, available for all users, ('username', 'email', password') fields in body are required<dd>
+    <dd>/api/v1/auth/jwt/create/ - POST for authorizating using jwt access&refresh tokens, ('username', password') fields in body are required<dd>
   <dt>Markdown in HTML</dt>
     <dd>Does *not* work **very** well.
 Use HTML <em>tags</em>.</dd>
 </dl>